mbierman/firewalla-tailscale-docker/README.md

 *   An active [Tailscale account](https://login.tailscale.com/start).
 *   A Tailscale Auth Key.
 You can generate a reusable one from your Tailscale admin console under **Settings** -> **Auth keys**.
 For more information, see [Tailscale's documentation](https://tailscale.com/kb/1085/auth-keys/).

+## 🎯 Getting Ready

+Before you begin the installation, please have the following information at hand:

+*   **Your Tailscale Auth Key:** You'll need to paste this into the installer.
+You can generate one from your Tailscale admin console under **Settings** -> **Auth keys**.
+For more information, see [Tailscale's documentation on auth keys](https://tailscale.com/kb/1085/auth-keys/).
+*   **Your Network Layout:** Open your Firewalla app and go to **Network Manager**.
+Note the names and subnets of the networks you want to make accessible through Tailscale.

+### 🛡️ Recommended Security Practice: Dedicated VLAN

+For enhanced security and control, we recommend creating a dedicated VLAN on your Firewalla specifically for Tailscale.
+This creates a secure "landing zone" for all incoming Tailscale traffic, which you can then control with Firewalla's firewall rules.

+1.  **Create a new VLAN on your Firewalla.** We suggest using a subnet with `100` as the third octet (e.g., `192.168.100.0/24`).
+The installation script is designed to look for this and recommend it.
+2.  **The script will ask you to advertise this VLAN.**
+3.  **Use Firewalla's rules to control access.** Create rules to allow traffic from your dedicated Tailscale VLAN to other devices or networks as needed.

+This approach gives you very precise control over what your Tailscale devices can access on your local network.

 ## 🚀 Installation

 [SSH to your firewalla. ](https://help.firewalla.com/hc/en-us/articles/115004397274-How-to-access-Firewalla-using-SSH)